New Home Construction

 Land Clearing – Before you clear your land you need to determine if your lot is located in a protected wildlife area.
 Lots in protected areas are limited to the times of year that they can commence land clearing.
 Additionally, you will need to review the requirements on land clearing, mulching, or removing cleared tree debris.

-Security and Access for Contractors –Since Whitewater Springs is a gated community, all contractors and builders must contact Whitewater Springs Security for obtaining access through the entrance gates.
+Access for Contractors –Since Whitewater Springs is a gated community, all contractors and builders must contact Whitewater Springs Community Access Committee for obtaining access through the entrance gates.